ivanchoo/TracWikiSync/README.md

   - `MISSING`: Remote page exists and will be copied from the remote server

-  - `CONFLICT`: Both local and remote pages has been modified, you can choose to either update to or copy from the remote server
+  - `CONFLICT`: Both local and remote pages have been modified, you can choose to either update to or copy from the remote server

   - `SYNCED`: Both local and remote pages are identitical